aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/manage-presentation/open-presentation/_index.md

 ---
-title: Open Presentation in Java
+title: Open Presentation in JavaScript
 linktitle: Open Presentation
 type: docs
 weight: 20
 url: /nodejs-java/open-presentation/
 keywords: "Open PowerPoint, PPTX, PPT, Open Presentation, Load Presentation, Java"
-description: "Open or load Presentation PPT, PPTX, ODP in Javascript"
+description: "Open or load Presentation PPT, PPTX, ODP in JavaScript"
 ---

 Besides creating PowerPoint presentations from scratch, Aspose.Slides allows you to open existing presentations.
 After you load a presentation, you can get information about the presentation, edit the presentation (content on its slides), add new slides or remove existing ones, etc.